 General

-The vehicle crossing design must allow vehicles to use the crossing without scraping while preventing stormwater entering the vehicle crossing/driveway from the street.
+The vehicle crossing design must allow vehicles to safely enter and exit the property and without scraping the underside of the vehicle.
+The vehicle must be able to enter and exit without needing to cross the centre of the road because the turning circle is too small.

+Pedestrians have right of way over crossing vehicle crossings, and careful consideration is to be given to pedestrians/cyclists from entering and exiting vehicles.
+The minimum sight distance is 5m measured along the footpath from the edge of the vehicle crossing on the side being measured and 2m within the property boundary

+Council has entrance way applications that are usually part of the building consent process.
+It is therefore important that the design considers the potential lot access point so that they will not compromise or reduce any on road parking, utility services, including poles, street trees and other roading assets.

 Residential vehicle crossings

-The crossing must be shaped to prevent stormwater from the road running down the driveway onto private property.
-No water form an adjacent property must be allowed to discharge across the berm to the carriageway.
-A freeboard of 200mm must be provided (i.e. height above the channel or pavement edge) to contain stormwater on the road unless it can be shown that such a condition is impractical and stormwater will not enter property vehicle crossings/driveways as a result.
+The crossing must be shaped to prevent stormwater from the public road running down the driveway onto private property.
+Likewise no stormwater from an adjacent property must be allowed to discharge across the berm to the carriageway.
+A freeboard of 200mm at the boundary must be provided (i.e. height above the channel or pavement edge) to contain stormwater within the road reserve unless it can be shown that such a condition is impractical and stormwater will not enter property vehicle crossings/driveways during a 1% ARI storm event.

 Vehicle crossings must be provided between the edge of the carriageway and the road boundary at the entrance to all private ways, lanes and to any lot at the subdivision or development stage.

+The maintenance of the vehicle crossing is the responsibility of property owners, however some work may be required as part of councils maintenance operations such as resealing or improvement works on the road frontage that will require council to make slight changes at the road edge.
+Any work of this nature will be at cost to council and the property owner will be notified in advance of these works.
+Any public footpath across the vehicle entrance is maintained by council.

-Where there are multiple access points at the subdivision or development stage, crossing must be left to be constructed at the building consent stage.
+The vehicle crossings must be installed as part of the development on the western or southern side of the lot.
+Where there is some doubt on the location because there are multiple access points at the subdivision or development stage, the crossing can be left to be constructed at the building consent stage.

 The number and location of vehicle crossings must be in accordance with the requirements of the District Plan.

 Vehicle crossings must be designed to enable the 99th percentile car to use them to ensure break over angle does not cause grounding any part of the vehicle.
-Refer to NZTA’s ‘Traffic Note 48: Light Vehicle Sizes and Dimensions – Street Survey Results and parking space requirements’.
 Also refer to Transportation drawing: Vehicle crossing and pedestrian cutdown set out

 Pavement design must be adequate to carry the expected load over its design life, including heavy vehicles during construction.
 Refer to Transportation drawing: Vehicle crossing profiles and Transportation drawing: Cross section details for footpath, vehicle crossings and depressed kerb and channels

-Vehicle crossing must be designed in accordance with the NZTA’s ‘Pedestrian Planning and Design Guide’ to accommodate the needs of pedestrians such that the footpath is continuous through the site.
-Refer to Transportation drawing: Vehicle crossing and pedestrian cutdown set out.
+Vehicle crossing must be designed in accordance with the District Plan or refer to Transportation drawing: Vehicle crossing and pedestrian cutdown set out.

 Vehicle crossings must not interfere with the profile of the footpath or the berm except that minor filling may be permitted between the property boundary and the footpath.